-The ND570 terminal has a low-pass, multi-pole vibration filter that can be set for several conditions .
+The analog version IND570 terminal has a low-pass, multi-pole vibration filter that can be set for several conditions when using analog load cells.
 The heavier the filtering, the slower the display settling time will be.
+The IDNet version IND570 terminal provides choices for vibration and the type of weighing process.
 This screen is not accessible when Remote is selected as the scale type.

-3.5.4.9.1.
+3.5.8.1.
 Low Pass Frequency

+Low Pass Frequency configuration is available for analog load cells only.
 Low pass frequency is the frequency above which all disturbances are filtered out.
 The lower the frequency, the better the disturbance rejection, but the longer the settling time required for the scale.
 Values from 0.2 to 9.9 are possible but values below 1.0 should not be used due to the extremely long settling time.
 The default value is 2.0 Hz.

-3.5.4.9.2.
+3.5.8.2.
 Low Pass # of Poles

+Low Pass # of Poles configuration is available for analog load cells only.
 The number of poles determines the slope of the filtering cutoff.
 For most applications, a slope value of 8 is acceptable; however, decreasing this number will improve settling time slightly.
 Choices are: